Birding Station to Station

 "Simply the best!"

-As for our guide and driver Andres, what can we say?
+We can’t say enough about how pleased we were that we went with Costa Rica Focus, and thoroughly recommend them in every respect … As for our guide and driver Andres, what can we say?
 If a review sheet had a plus and minus column, we would request a third plus-plus column.
 He was absolutely amazing in every respect.
 We arrived to meet Andres as a stranger only to leave two weeks later feeling like we just left our best friend behind.
 He was the most knowledgeable guide, an extremely careful and diligent driver, plus a delightfully thoughtful fellow in every respect.
-Nothing was too much trouble and any questions or requests were answered or taken care of immediately.
-Many before we even asked the question.
-His main concern always was that we had the best experience in every respect.
+Nothing was too much trouble and any questions or requests were answered or taken care of immediately. …

 Richard B